Thursday, 3 December 2015

 See this page for a more detailed take on this

-This is the basic monistic insight, the mystical experience of Unity (see e.g. Mysticism Defined by W.T.
+This is the basic monistic insight, the mystical experience of Unity (see e.g. external link Mysticism Defined by W.T.
 Stace), the premise of most (but not all - there are dualists as well) esoteric teachings, from Plotinus to Shankara to Ibn Arabi to Theon.
 At the beginning, and in essence now, there is only The One.

 This of course has a corollary - everything is nothing else but Transformations of that One.
 Even inanimate matter is Consciousness, is nothing but Consciousness.